 Toshiba Basics YouTube Video

-I found this video I thought you may be interested in.
+You may be interested in this 2 minutes 35 seconds video.
 It shows what is in the Toshiba Canvio Basics box when you buy.

 Toshiba Canvio Basics 1TB Portable External Hard Drive